-The 2010 TRAC incorporates recommendations made in the 2009 TRAC and reflects the evolution of Bellingham's integrated land use-transportation planning approach from autocentric to multimodal.
+The 2011 TRAC incorporates recommendations made in the 2010 TRAC and reflects the evolution of Bellingham's integrated land use-transportation planning approach from autocentric to multimodal.
 More in-depth technical analysis of BMC 13.70 Multimodal Transportation Concurrency is available in the Program Development Report, available from Public Works.

-Summary and Status of Recommendations from 2009 TRAC
+Summary and Status of Recommendations from 2010 TRAC

-The March 2009 TRAC included several recommendations for enhancements to the Multimodal Transportation Concurrency Program, as listed below.
-Public Works staff and consultants explored each recommendation and then proposed changes to BMC 13.70, listed in bold below, and as detailed in the March 11, 2010 staff report for the Bellingham Planning Commission.
+The March 2010 TRAC included several recommendations for enhancements to the Multimodal Transportation Concurrency Program.
+Public Works staff explored each recommendation and took the actions listed below.

-Explore Further Refinements/Addition of Concurrency Service Areas
+> Explore Further Refinements/Additions of Concurrency Service Areas